ember-cli/ember-cli.github.io/_posts/2013-04-04-deployments.md

 {% endhighlight %}

 This will also be used as a prefix for assets, eg `/path/to/ember/app/assets/vendor.js`.
-However when building for production the value of `prepend` for `fingerprint` will be used used instead.
+However when building for production the value of `prepend` for `fingerprint` will be used instead.
 So for

 {% highlight bash %}
 ember build --prod